...Greenhalgh’s smouldering baritone added no end of dark and poetic passion through some magnificently modulated singing.

 Greenhalgh_SQ_NEW_1340_c.jpg

 Past roles in Essen have included Nardo in La Finta Giardiniera, Valentin in Faust, Posa in Don Carlo, and the leading role of Tom Edison in the world premiere of Dogville (based on the film by Lars von Trier), which won the prestigious Deutscher Theaterpreis Faust Award in 2023 for ‘Best Staging’.
-He sang Figaro in Il Barbiere di Siviglia, Aeneas in Dido and Aeneas, Morales in Carmen, Ottokar in Der Freischütz, Schaunard in La Bohème, Dr. Falke in Die Fledermaus, Silvio in Pagliacci, and Marco in Gianni Schicchi.
+He has also performed as Figaro in Il Barbiere di Siviglia, Aeneas in Dido and Aeneas, Morales in Carmen, Ottokar in Der Freischütz, Schaunard in La Bohème, Dr. Falke in Die Fledermaus, Silvio in Pagliacci, and Marco in Gianni Schicchi.
 Additionally, he presented a staged solo concert of Schumann’s Dichterliebe combined with recitations of Shakespeare Sonnets.

-On the concert stage, he has sung Bach’s Saint Matthew Passion with Soli Deo Gloria in Chicago, La Bettulia Liberata with Bach Consort Wien, The Druid Priest in Mendelssohn’s Die erste Walpurgisnacht and Vaughan Williams’ Five Mystical Songs with Saint George’s Choral Society in New York.
+On the concert stage, he has sung Bach’s Saint Matthew Passion with Soli Deo Gloria in Chicago, La Bettulia Liberata with Bach Consort Wien, The Druid Priest in Mendelssohn’s Die erste Walpurgisnacht, and Vaughan Williams’ Five Mystical Songs with Saint George’s Choral Society in New York.
 Tobias has given recitals with Rochester Lyric Opera, the Teatro Sérgio Cardoso in São Paulo, the Intimacy of Creativity Festival in Hong Kong, the Make Music New York Festival, the National Forum of Music in Poland, and two solo recitals at the Arnold Schönberg Center of Vienna.
 He was presented by the Brooklyn Art Song Society in a recital of Wolf’s Mörike Lieder, joined the New York Festival of Song for three concert programs, and was a Schwab Vocal Rising Star at the Caramoor Center for Music and the Arts.
-Additionally he was a vocal fellow in the 2013 Toronto Summer Music Festival.
+Additionally, he was a vocal fellow in the 2013 Toronto Summer Music Festival.

 Mr. Greenhalgh is a graduate of The Juilliard School, from which he earned both his Bachelor of Music and Master of Music degrees.
-In his final year at Juilliard, he sang Malatesta in Don Pasquale and the Ferryman in Curlew River following previous performances of Demetrius in A Midsummer Night’s Dream, Aeneas in Dido and Aeneas, and The Voice of Pokayne in Davies’ Komilitonen! .
+In his final year at Juilliard, he sang Malatesta in Don Pasquale and the Ferryman in Curlew River, following previous performances of Demetrius in A Midsummer Night’s Dream, Aeneas in Dido and Aeneas, and The Voice of Pokayne in Davies’ Komilitonen!.

-His competition successes include winning the Grand Prize of the Riccardo Zandonai Concorso in Italy, Grand Prize in the Metropolitan International Music Festival Competition, 1st place in the Liederkranz Competition, 1st place in the Mario Lanza Competition, 2nd place and the audience prize in the Oratorio Society of New York Competition, 3rd place in the Hilde Zadjek Competition, 3rd place in the Gerda Lissner Competition, and 3rd place in the Nico Dostal Operetta Competition.
+Tobias’s competition successes include winning the Grand Prize of the Riccardo Zandonai Concorso in Italy, Grand Prize in the Metropolitan International Music Festival Competition, 1st place in the Liederkranz Competition, 1st place in the Mario Lanza Competition, 2nd place and the audience prize in the Oratorio Society of New York Competition, 3rd place in the Hilde Zadjek Competition, 3rd place in the Gerda Lissner Competition, and 3rd place in the Nico Dostal Operetta Competition.
 Additionally, Tobias was a finalist at the 2015 Operalia Competition, and won career grants from The Lucia Albanese-Puccini Foundation, Giulio Gari Foundation, and Opera Index, Inc. Tobias was also nominated for an Austrian Musiktheater Award as Best Young Male Singer in 2016.